tkhamez/neucore-discord-plugin/README.md

 - If all characters were removed from the Neucore player account, the member is kicked from the Discord server.
 - If a member was added in another way to the Discord server, and they are already associated with a Neucore service account, that account status is changed to active and then updated normally (which could mean that the member is kicked again).
-If there is no associated Neucore service account, the user is also kicked.
+If there is no associated Neucore service account, the user is also kicked (if kicks are enabled).
+- The server owner and bots are never kicked.
+- If kicks are disabled, the bot will not change the roles of members who have not registered via Neucore.
 - Members added to a channel are granted the "View Channel" permission for that channel and additionally "Connect" for voice channels, other permissions must be granted by roles or manually.
 - The bot only manages roles and channels for members who have signed up via Neucore.
 Members added in other ways